Collective Outlier Detection and Enumeration with Conformalized Closed Testing: Methodology

+\begin{corollary} As a consequence of Theorem~\ref{thm:asymp_equivalence}, the Shiraishi's adaptive rank statistic attains the same local asymptotic power function as the oracle LMPR statistic. \end{corollary}

+In Appendix~\ref*{app:adaptive_localpower}, we show that our data-driven estimate of $\hat{g}$ can be implemented using the approach of \citet{patra2016estimation}, in which case condition \eqref{eq-L2consistency} is satisfied.
+Thus, we can leverage an adaptive rank test with the same local asymptotic power as the oracle LMPR test.
+Moreover, this test can be practically applied within our closed testing methodology described below thanks to the closed-testing shortcut described in Appendix~\ref*{app:shortcuts-G}.

-We conclude this section by emphasizing that the oracle procedure studied in Theorem~\ref{thm:asymp_distr_LMPI} can be translated into a practical test by replacing the unknown alternative distribution $G$ with a suitable empirical estimate $\hat{G}$, as explained in Appendix~\ref{app:outlier-distr}.
-As shown in Section~\ref{sec:numerical}, in some scenarios of interest this data-driven approximation of the oracle LMPI test can achieve much higher power compared to other local testing methods, such as Simes', Fisher's, and the WMW test.
+The desirable theoretical properties of this adaptive test are corroborated by the empirical results presented in Section~\ref{sec:numerical}, where we show that in some scenarios of interest this adaptive test can achieve much higher power compared to other local testing methods, such as Simes', Fisher's, and the WMW test.
 In any case, the true strength of our ACODE method lies in its flexibility, as it does not depend on any single testing procedure but can instead dynamically select the most effective approach based on the data at hand.